 Credit card fraud is also known as card-not-present fraud and payment fraud.
 It generally happens when a fraudster uses stolen credit card details to purchase products or services from an eCommerce merchant.

-Card-not-present frauds are a double tragedy for merchants because they often lead to chargebacks.
+Card-not-present frauds are a double tragedy for merchants because they often lead to chargeback dispute.
 And just so you know, the loss here is not only on the transaction cost.
 Each chargeback comes with a fee and several other ancillary expenses.
 Credit card fraud can also be in card testing, where a fraudster tests different cards to know the one that’s still valid.

 - Phishing scams/account takeover: It’s standard practice for an eCommerce website to store customers’ details, financial information, and order history to enhance repeat buying and product recommendations.
 Unfortunately, such data can be misused when a fraudster hacks into the store through phishing schemes – a deceitful process whereby a cybercriminal steals a person’s data by sending them an e-mail that appears to be from a well-known source.